discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 <Phase>
 <CMInformation title="Splits">
 ----
-You will be expected to contribute CC on middle add for both splits.
+You will be expected to contribute CC on the middle add for both splits.
 - Using <Skill name="elitemortarkit" /> and <Skill name="grenadekit" /> is usually enough.

 If needed, you can also help one of your <Specialization name="Soulbeast" /> with <Skill name="freezegrenade" /> and <Skill name="flashgrenade" />.